holzman/fnal-art/README.md

     A FindROOT.cmake find module to backport this functionality can be provided later.
 - [Intel TBB](https://www.threadingbuildingblocks.org/) 4.1.0 or higher
+- [Doxygen](http://www.doxygen.org) *Optional*: Only required if you want documentation to be generated for Art's API.
+- `LaTeX` installation supplying `pdflatex` *Optional*: Only required if you want to build the Art Workbook User Guide.

 **NB**: all C++ libraries must have been compiled against the *same* C++ standard, specifically 0X or 11, and link to the *same* C++ Standard